This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Travel Savvy Trip

-Even though my husband and I did not take a full day to explore the city, we still were easily able to walk around the entirety of it in the mornings and evenings.
-Word of caution though – things don’t really stay open that late, so if you take a day trip, you’ll likely miss out on visiting many of the sights in Bath.
-One exception is the Roman Baths, which let visitors in until 9:00 p.m. in the summer months.
+Even when we took a day trip, My husband and I were still were able to easily walk around the entirety of Bath in the morning and evening.
+Word of caution though – things don’t really stay open that late in this slow-paced spa town.
+One exception is the Roman Baths, which lets visitors in until 9:00 p.m. for a limited time during July and August.

 Also Read: Planning Your UK Trip (10 Mistakes to Avoid)